In our Sanctuary, we are often asked why our observances are usually on different days or have different names.

 What is The Wheel of the Year?

-The Wheel of the Year is a calendar created in the 1970’s in a well meaning attempt to better synchronize the greater Pagan and Witchcraft communities.
-Aidan Kelly authored the calendar and published it in Green Egg Magazine around 1974.
-Since it was published, it has become a de facto standard to a majority cross section of the greater community.
+The Wheel of the Year is a calendar created in the 1970s in a well-meaning attempt to better synchronize the greater Pagan and Witchcraft communities.
+Aidan Kelly authored the calendar and Oberon (Tim) Zell published it in Green Egg Magazine in 1974.
+Since it was published, it has become a de facto standard to a majority cross-section of the greater community.